rush86999/atomic/FEATURES.md

 *   **Goal Setting & Tracking:** Progress tracking with "Atom create emergency fund goal for $5000" including milestone alerts
 *   **Portfolio Management:** Investment overview via "Atom show portfolio performance" with real-time holdings and allocation
 *   **Natural Transaction Search:** Semantic search "Atom find Amazon purchases over $75 this quarter" across all transactions
-*   **Multi-Account Integration:** Unified view across bank accounts, credit cards, and investment accounts
+*   **Multi-Account Integration:** Unified view across bank accounts, credit cards, and investment accounts via Plaid
 *   **Voice Recognition:** Wake word "Atom" triggers finance commands for hands-free management
+*   **Gmail Financial Insights:** Extract financial receipts and transactions from Gmail using AI-powered email analysis

 ### Use Cases
 By combining multiple integrations, Atom can automate complex workflows and provide you with a powerful set of tools to manage your work and personal life.